 Sinhagad, which means a Lion, is a name given to a hill fortress 49 km southwest of Pune in India.
-The day-by-day aging and rain have made it a valued sightseeing site of the current generation.
+The day-by-day aging and rain have made it a valued sightseeing site for the current generation.

 The available caves and carvings in the Kaundinyeshwar temple, together with the available information, have led the researchers to believe that this fortress must have been built around 2 thousand years ago.

 Interestingly the Fort is perched on an elevation of about 1312 meters above sea level and 760 meters above the ground.

 It’s also vital to note that the fortress is strategically located in the middle of a string of Maratha Empire forts, including the Purander Fort, Torna Fort, and Rajgad Fort, which furthers its elegance.